kbruner/productionwithscissors/_posts/2022-10-23-fun-with-freebsd-build-your-own-bare-vm-k3s-cluster.md

 <a id="3-4"/>
 ### 3.4 Configure NAT Gateway

-We can reach our VMs just fine from the host, but the VMs can't talk to the Internet because only the FreeBSD host can route to this `10.0.0.0/8` block.
+With `bridge1` configured, we can connect to the VMs, but the VMs can't talk to the Internet because only the FreeBSD host can route to this `10.0.0.0/8` block.
 We will use [`ipfw`](https://docs.freebsd.org/en/books/handbook/firewalls/#firewalls-ipfw) as a NAT (Network Address Translation) gateway service.
-These steps will enable `pf` with open firewall rules and then configure the NAT.
+These steps will enable `ipfw` with open firewall rules and then configure the NAT.
 These changes will take effect immediately.